-Hosting a TEACHED short film screening is a great way to bring your community together to discuss issues of race, education and equality.
-The films serve as conversation-starters and are easy to include in programs with guest speakers, panel discussions and audience participation.
-Scroll down for some event planning ideas, or if you're ready to get started, click here:
+A TEACHED film screening is a great way to bring your organization or community together to discuss issues of race, education and equality.
+Our short films serve as provocative conversation starters that work well at conferences, special events and training or community-building programs; they are particularly impactful when combined with guest speakers, panel discussions and audience interaction.
+When you're ready to get started, click below.

 Screen One Film at a Time

 Screening each film individually gives you time to deeply immerse your audience in the issues each one addresses, e.g. the school-to-prison pipeline, education equality, tech diversity, etc. You may consider concluding your event with group activities and action planning.

 Our short films can be mixed and matched depending on your goals and audience.
 TEACHED films are about 10-20 minutes each so you can screen several at a time, depending on the issues you want to address.
 Go here for some program theme ideas.

 Connect with your public library, community group, faith-based institution, college, university or other local organization that has space to screen the films and can help you reach a large and diverse audience.